A Conversation with William Arnold

 Yes.
 The framing story is fiction.
 But all the details about the letter, the French Government campaign to suppress it and the alternate history of Van Gogh’s last days in Auvers-sur-Oise are as real as my more than three decades of research into the subject could make them.

-Tell me about the rather unusual structure of the nonfiction book, which is divided into three parts and three different journalistic forms.
+Tell me about the rather unusual structure of the nonfiction book, which is divided into three parts which each tell the same story in a different form.
 How does each part relate to the novel?

 The first third is a more-or-less straightforward account of the Mystery of Auvers -- its history and the new information I have to offer about it.
 It's the factual premise of the novel.